phyver/GameShell/doc/gameshell.md

   automagically completes the missions.
 By default, those scripts are **not** included in the archive.
 Use `-a` if you want to keep them.
-* `-N NAME`: if you want the archive and its directory to be called something different than "GameShell", you can set the name with this option.
+* `-N NAME`: if you want the archive and its directory to be called something other than "GameShell", you can set the name with this option.
 * `-k`: keep the GameShell archive.
 The compressed `tar` archive is appended to a `bash` script to create the executable archive.
 With this option, you can keep the "standard" `tar` archive as well as the executable one.
-(I'm not sure why you would want to keep it though.)